ginolhac/mapDamage/README.md

 - Download a [release](https://github.com/ginolhac/mapDamage/releases) as `zip` or `tgz` file
 - Decompress the archive
 - Install both [R](http://www.r-project.org/) and the 4 mandatory packages.
-- Install the pythin package `pysam`
+- Install the python package `pysam`
 - Install `mapDamage`, once in the archive folder, for a user: `python3 setup.py install --user`

 ---

 ### Important

-* From version `2.2.1` the `main` branch is requiring **python3** as `python2` is not supported from 2020-01-01.
+- From version `2.2.1` the `main` branch is requiring **python3** as `python2` is not supported from 2020-01-01.

-* Users with versions dating prior to June 12 2013 please update.
+- Users with versions dating prior to June 12 2013 please update.
 A nasty bug that caused the statistical part of `mapDamage` to use half of the data for estimation of the damage parameters, sorry for the inconvenience.

 ### Introduction